cs401-fall2022/lesson23-MesaGreear/README.md

 $ npm install
 ```

-This will install all the neccessary dependencies not included in the repository.
+This will install all the necessary dependencies not included in the repository.

 To host the server locally, run the command: